MaHaJoHe/MaHaJoHe/README.md

-- 👋 Hi, I’m @MaHaJoHe
+- 👋 Hi, I’m @MaHaJoHe or Matty
 - 👀 I’m interested in ...
-Singing/songwriting, Guitar, Gaming, Web development
+Singing/songwriting, Guitar, Gaming, Development
 - 🌱 I’m currently learning ...
-HTML, CSS, Bootstrap
-- 💞️ I’m looking to collaborate on ...
-Building my first webpages and site
-- 📫 How to reach me ...
-Leave a message
+Python, WSL2 & Object Oriented Programming

 <!---
 MaHaJoHe/MaHaJoHe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.